joelmoxley/founder-playbook/I. Foundational/05 - Energy Focused Ecosystem - Business Plan Competitions/md/08 - Rutgers LaunchR.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The Rutgers LaunchR is a regional competition within the larger DOE Cleantech University Prize business plan competition.
+The Rutgers LaunchR is a regional competition within the larger DOE Cleantech University Prize business plan competition.
 This competition is held at Rutgers University and is the university's student-run clean technology innovation contest and startup accelerator.

 Credit: [Rutgers LaunchR](http://launchr.rutgers.edu/)